Skip to main content

 A Simple Formula to Try

-Here's a quick calculation you can do right now:
+Here's a quick calculation you can run right now:

-This formula gives you a solid starting point.
-From there, I can run an illustration that shows you exactly what the premiums look like for your age and health status, and we can adjust the coverage amount together until it fits both your protection needs and your budget.
+This formula gets you a defensible starting point.
+From there, I run real illustrations from 3-5 carriers that show your actual premium for your actual age and health rating, and we adjust the layers together until the math fits both your protection needs and your monthly budget.

 Trusted Partners